Academic WorldQuest (AWQ)

 Pledge Your Team

 Over 30 high schools gather each Spring to challenge their students knowledge on global affairs issues.
 Teams consist of four students.
-Pledge your school’s participation in the competition HERE NOW.
+More information coming soon on how to pledge your team.

 Volunteer as a Judge